X Modality Assisting RGBT Object Tracking: Introduction

-This paper presents the main contributions in a four-fold manner. \begin{enumerate} \item{We propose a novel X modality assisting network (X-Net) to improve tracking performance through three key improvements: pixel-level generation, feature-level interaction and decision-level refinement.} \item{We incorporate a lightweight pixel-level generation module (PGM) into X-Net.
-PGM utilizes a self-knowledge distillation to generate pixel-level feature aggregation maps.
-This approach effectively leverages the capabilities of a high-performance image fusion network to capture modality-shared features.} \item{We present the feature interaction module (FIM) in conjunction with the spatial-dimensional feature translation strategy (SFTS) and the mixed feature interaction transformer (MFIT) to address variation scaling and explore cross-modal global correlations.} \item{We design the decision-level refinement module (DRM), which combines optical flow and refinement mechanisms to optimize tracking results by the flexible tracking strategy.
-Comprehensive experiments verify that the proposed X-Net is superior to the state-of-the-art trackers on three RGBT benchmarks.} \end{enumerate}
+This paper presents the main contributions in a four-fold manner. \begin{enumerate} \item{A novel X modality assisting network (X-Net) is proposed to enhance tracking performance via three pivotal enhancements: pixel-level generation, feature-level interaction and decision-level refinement.} \item{The lightweight pixel-level generation module (PGM) is integrated within X-Net.
+PGM employs a self-knowledge distillation mechanism to generate pixel-level feature aggregation maps, effectively harnessing the capabilities of a high-performance image fusion network to capture modality-shared features.} \item{The feature interaction module (FIM) is proposed in conjunction with the spatial-dimensional feature translation strategy (SFTS) and the mixed feature interaction transformer (MFIT) to address variation scaling and explore cross-modal global correlations.} \item{The decision-level refinement module (DRM) is designed, which combines optical flow and refinement mechanisms to optimize tracking results by the flexible tracking strategy.
+Comprehensive experiments conducted on three RGBT benchmarks demonstrate that the proposed X-Net outperforms existing state-of-the-art trackers.} \end{enumerate}